FlowAppPlatform/flow-mailjet-component/README.md

   // email was sent
   // the server response can be accessed through the 'Data' property of the port let response = component.getPort('Sent').getProperty('Data').data;
-  // the response is stored as a json encoded string response = JSON.parse(response);
 });

 component.getPort('Bounced').onEmit(function(){
   // email bounced
   // the actual error can be accessed through the 'Data' property of the port let err = component.getPort('Bounced').getProperty('Data').data;
-  // the error is stored as a json encoded string err = JSON.parse(err);
 });

 component.getPort('Error').onEmit(function(){
   // a seperate error occured
   // the actual error can be accessed through the 'Data' property of the port let err = component.getPort('Error').getProperty('Data').data;
-  // the error is stored as a json encoded string err = JSON.parse(err);
 });